-This loan is only given to individual youths who have a reliable alternative source of income.
+This loan is only given to individual youths with a reliable alternative income source.
 The loan can be used as working capital, or the individual can use it to purchase assets for the business.
 For startups, applicants can access loans of up to Ksh.
 500,000 secured by conventional securities.

 2. Talanta Loan

 This funding is only available for the youth involved in creative or performing arts.
 This loan can be accessed by individuals or registered groups seeking to use local talents.

 Talanta loan has no interest but a loan management fee of 5%.
 With this funding, loans of up to Ksh.